junesirius/junesirius.github.io/_posts/Supernatural/SPN_Eldritch_BB/SPN-Sodom-whole-novel.md

 Cas shakes his head gently.
 "It's fascinating," he tells Dean, soothing him.
 "It's beautiful.
 I'd like to learn more."

 So Dean continues, "I tried to teach Sammy -- my baby brother -- the same.
 He was even younger when mom died, so he didn't remember much.
 I tried to teach him what mom taught me, and I think he's decent.
 Not as believing as I am, but so much better than everyone else.
 I just hope dad could stop... " he takes a breath there, stopping himself, and restarting the sentence.
-"Anyway, I think that should be the right way to live, to keep everyone safe and in peace.
+"Anyway, I think that should be the right way to live, to keep everyone safe and at peace.
 I hope the whole world is like this."
-He fidgets his fingers uneasily.
+He fidgets with his fingers uneasily.

 Cas watches him, answering slowly.
 "But not the whole world is like this."

 Dean huffs with frustration, shaking his head.
-"I can't even make one neighbor to change.
+"I can't even make one neighbor change.
 I tried, I really tried.
-But I don't why, everyone in this city is like what they described as 'sinned'.
+But I don't know why, everyone in this city is like what they described as 'sinned'.
 I thought about leaving the city."

 "Why didn't you?"

 Dean flashes a glare at his room door.
 "I asked, but Dad said Sammy is not well enough to travel.
 And I'm still too young to make the decision for the family.
 I'm only here for Sam."
 His frown deepens slightly.
-"I just hope I know what's his illness.
+"I just hope I know what his illness is.
 I tried everything, all the doctors, medicines, and herbs.
 But it seems all of them are just helping him to stabilize, but none of them are fully healing him."

 "What's your theory?"
 Cas shifts in his position.

-"Mom said that must also be God's plan, we don't need to know, just have to do our best.
+"Mom said that must also be God's plan; we don't need to know, just have to do our best.
 I think it might be some punishment, for what I didn't do good enough, or dad's...
-I'm trying so hard to compensate it for all of us, by doing good, saving people."
+I'm trying so hard to compensate for it for all of us, by doing good, saving people."
 He lowers his head again, his voice especially quiet at the last words.

 "By saving angels."
 Cas realizes.
 "You hope, by saving me, it can help your brother."